Hugh1996/Staffies4U-PP1/README.md

 ## Deployment

-- The site was deployed using GitHub.
+- The site was deployed using GitHub Pages.
 To deploy, follow the below steps;

 - In the repository, click on 'Settings'.
 - Scroll down on the left hand side and select 'Pages'.
 - Here will you will find a link to the live webpage.
-View the live website here - [Staffy Haven](https://hugh1996.github.io/Staffies4U-PP1/).
+- View the live website here - [Staffy Haven](https://hugh1996.github.io/Staffies4U-PP1/).

 ## Technologies Used